eliseekn/laravel-metrics/README.md

 ## Features
 - MySQL support
 - Verbose query builder
-- Custom date column definition
+- Custom columns definition support
-- Days and months names translation
+- Days and months names translation with Carbon

 ## Usage
 Import the `Eliseekn\LaravelMetrics\LaravelMetrics` class in your controller and use it as follows :